Beeifys/BeeifyHTTP/README.md

 # Readme
 - Do not selling this free http server tools
-- Better use this tool on VPS/RDP to start http server
+- Better use this tool on VPS/RDP
 - Open port 80 on Inbound Rules Firewall
 - Support sub-server
 - Low cpu usage